Cliffhanger: Modern usage

 Cliffhanger endings in films date back to the early 20th century, and were prominently used in the serial films of the 1930s (such as Flash Gordon and Buck Rogers), though these tended to be resolved with the next installment the following week.
-A longer term cliffhanger was employed in the Star Wars film series, in The Empire Strikes Back (1980) in which Darth Vader made a shock revelation to Luke Skywalker, and Han Solo's life was left in jeopardy after he was frozen and taken away by a bounty hunter.
+A longer term cliffhanger was employed in the Star Wars film series, in The Empire Strikes Back (1980) in which Darth Vader makes a shock revelation to Luke Skywalker, and Han Solo's life is left in jeopardy after he is frozen and taken away by a bounty hunter.
 These plotlines were left unresolved until the next film in the series, which was released three years later.
 The first two films in the Back to the Future series end in cliffhangers, with the first displaying the "to be continued" title card.
+The film adaptation of the musical Wicked is split into two parts, with the first film ending on a cliffhanger with the first act closer "Defying Gravity", making the second film Wicked: For Good begin at the top of the musical's second act.

 The two main ways for cliffhangers to keep readers/viewers coming back is to either involve characters in a suspenseful, possibly life-threatening situation, or to feature a sudden shocking revelation.
 Cliffhangers are also used to leave open the possibility of a character being killed off due to the actor not continuing to play the role.